A Voyeur Story Gone Right – Part 1

 She knocked on his door after six.

-He looked through the peep hole (of course he did, hah, hah) and found her dressed up, hair, make-up, accessories matching with her glasses frames and everything.
+He looked through the peep hole (of course he did, hah, hah) and found her dressed up, hair, make-up, accessories matching with the frames of her glasses and everything.
 All for him?
 He'd never seen her in that bellow-the-knees 50's skirt before, was that her date skirt?
 Max was confused.
 Back and forth he paced in front of the door.
 His eyes landed on the door chain.

 The door only opened as much as the door chain allowed it.